HermineGrigoryan/personal-blog/README.md

 - Education details
 - Experience details
 - Programming stack
-- **Contact me** - s separate HTML page with a form for getting in touch with me
+- **Contact me** - a separate HTML page with a form for getting in touch with me

 You can find the deployed page following [this link.](https://herminegrigoryan.github.io/personal-blog/)